mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 But PhysX is not guaranteed deterministic...

-When the creator of a physics library says it isn't guaranteed to be deterministic, listen to them.
+When the creator of a physics library says it isn't guaranteed to be deterministic, you should listen to them.

+(Also, if latency hiding is required, requires a full copy of the simulation, GGPO style, and resimulating frames.)

 ...

 # What about client-side prediction?

+(explain to the reader at a basic level how client-side prediction works, and have them understand how it breaks down when networking a physics simulation due to high cost of rollback)

 FPS games.
 Overview of how it works.

 Why it's not a good idea here:

+0. Designed for players moving around a static world, interacting at a distanec (eg. FPS). => breaks down when objects interact.

 1. CPU bound.
-Non-starter with physics sim.
+Rollback non-starter with physics sim, high CPU cost.

-2. Rollback would potentially jarring in VR
+2. Rollback would be potentially extremely jarring in VR

 ...

 # What could a solution look like?

-(restriction to coop only)
+(reader should understand the restriction to coop only provides a way to solve this problem without the high CPU cost of rollback, at the cost of security.)

 Idea of distributing the world to hide.
 One player takes ownership of objects they interact with, sends state of those objects to other players.